Faster • Farther • Forever

 After a severe IT Band injury, I was hesitant and dismayed by my inability to run Half-Marathons.
 It wasn't until I linked up with Endurance Strong, nearly two years after my injury, that I hoped I could compete again.
 David Kell, the company's founder, was my trainer.
 He single handedly brought me back to the sport.
 David's holistic approach to running was a game changer.
 We started with strengthening my IT Band and instilling pre-running strategies to minimize injury.
 With Endurance Strong I felt I understood my body more, it's strengths and weaknesses.
 David was not only my trainer, but teacher... and he helped me to become a smarter athlete.
 After months of working together I was prepared and returned for my first Half-Marathon post injury.
 Astonishing, I was 32 years old at the time and broke my personal record that was set at the age of 25.
 I felt strong and confident, but this time around I was far more educated about myself as an athlete.

-To provide the resources for current Endurance Athletes to achieve their goals most efficiently and stay or get healthy, and to help create a healthier society through creation and support of new Endurance Athletes.
+To provide the resources for current Endurance Athletes to achieve their goals most efficiently and to help create a healthier society through the creation and support of new Endurance Athletes.